marcusmchale/algrow/README.md

       - irrelevant when a single photo per day
       - if using complete days of data it should still be balanced, but the fit would improve outlier detection
       - https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/stl
-    - Remove outlier images before considering removing whole replicates
+    - Remove outlier images before considering removing replicates

-# Beyond the current scope but maybe one day
+### Beyond the current scope but maybe one day
  - consider loading voxels across a whole series of images to improve visualisation across these.
  - consider higher dimensional space with e.g. texture features
    - could include another 3d plot beside Lab.
 The same hyper-hull being represented across both plots? or separate hulls
    - maybe consider them as separate masks for target selection, taking the overlap.

-# TODO
-  - Change area_file/outdir handling to have distinct values for input/output
-    - this is important for user experience in the GUI, it is confusing currently
-    - could consider loading to args only when run...this would keep them distinct

-  - Evaluate/test
-    - use kmseg to generate ground truth images and evaluate classification accuracy, naiive kmseg vs corrected with algrow.
-    - use coverage similarly
-    - test across images with the trained hull. c.f.
-ML. classifiers.
-    - test interaction between true-mask and layout-mask